Ready, Granny! Granny Smith:

 - Fantastic Fruits and Vegetables: The Zap Apples themselves: Most of the year, the trees themselves look dead and barren.
 Given the right conditions and time of year, they burst to life and produce rainbow-colored apples but they zap away into nothingness if they're not picked before the one day they're rainbow-colored is up.

-- Flashback Effects: Deliberately Monochrome at first with muted colors as the story progresses.
+- Flashback Effects: Monochrome Past at first with muted colors as the story progresses.

 - Foreshadowing: Applejack assures Apple Bloom that "Granny Smith's got no shortage of entertaining stories to tell."